 Dublin, Georgia was a great place to grow up, walking ten blocks to school on a tree-lined street and making lifelong friends.
 My mom taught me to read at three and I never stopped loving books.
 I began writing as soon as I had some extra notebook paper, and I wrote a humor column for my high school newspaper.
-To make a long story short, I didn't study English because I had an idealistic wish of becoming a doctor.
+I didn't study English in college because I thought I knew it all.
+(Ha ha)

 After my three amazing children, including one with Down syndrome, were in school, I studied writing.
 I published literary short stories, personal essays, journalism, and poetry.
 Now I write Southern historical novels and Southern mystery novels with a dash of magnolia-scented romance.
 I live in Atlanta with my husband, who still plays with trains.
-When not writing or reading, I can usually be found playing in the dirt, making a mess in the kitchen, or visiting historic sites to find good settings!
+When not writing or reading, I can usually be found playing in the dirt, cooking healthy food in the kitchen, or visiting historic sites to find good settings!